-The 2010 Jeffrey M. Trent Lectureship in Cancer Research
+The 2010 Jeffrey M. Trent Lecture in Cancer Research

 New Insights into the Prostate Cancer Genome and their Therapeutic Implications

 The eighth annual Jeffrey M. Trent Lecture in Cancer Research was held from 11:30 a.m. to 12:30 p.m. on Thursday, September 16, 2010.
 Presented by Charles L. Sawyers, M.D., director of the Human Oncology and Pathogenesis Program at Memorial Sloan-Kettering Cancer Center and a Howard Hughes Medical Institute Investigator, the lecture will be presented at Lipsett Amphitheatre, National Institutes of Health (NIH) Clinical Center, Building 10 on the NIH campus.